Fact-checked by the onlinepaydaynews.com editorial team

 Building Credit to Access Better Rates

-The long-term solution to predatory vs fair lending vulnerability is building a credit profile that qualifies you for mainstream products.
+The long-term answer to predatory lending vulnerability is building a credit profile that qualifies you for mainstream products.
 Borrowers with a FICO score above 670 typically access personal loan rates under 15%, compared to the triple-digit effective rates on payday products.
-Tools like secured credit cards and credit-builder loans are proven entry points.
-If you are starting from scratch, our guide on how to build credit from absolute zero walks through each step.
+That gap represents real money, compounded over every borrowing decision you make.

-Key Takeaway: Credit union Payday Alternative Loans (PALs) are capped at 28% APR by federal regulation — a fraction of the 400% average payday loan rate.
+Key Takeaway: Credit union Payday Alternative Loans (PALs) are capped at 28% APR by federal regulation, a fraction of the 400% average payday loan rate.
 The U.S. Treasury’s CDFI Fund offers a free directory of certified community lenders offering fair-terms small-dollar loans.

 Frequently Asked Questions